jamato01/odin-landing-page/README.md

 # odin-landing-page
 TOP's Landing Page Project, allowing me an opportunity to work on my HTML/CSS skills and build a website's landing page from scratch.

+## Pre-Project Reflection
+This is a pretty daunting task, but I believe my fundamentals in HTML and CSS have been taught to me well by TOP.
+I spent quite a bit of time working through every example and extra resource, so I should be able to figure this one out without any help.